edupaim/neural-networks-cat-dog/README.md

 This dataset is already divided into a training and validation set.
 The training set has 2000 images of dogs and cats, divided in half.
 The validation set has 1000 images of dogs and cats, divided in half.

+Is applied the re-scale on `ImageDataGenerator` with `rescale=1. / 255`.
+And is applied the re-size (256x256) and shuffle on image iterators.

 ## Build Models